Japan Finance Minister says Tokyo will coordinate with G7 in dealing with Ukraine

-TOKYO : Japan will coordinate with the Group of Seven (G7) advanced economies in dealing with the Ukraine situation, while carefully watching how it could affect its economy, Finance Minister Shunichi Suzuki said on Tuesday.
+TOKYO: Japan will coordinate with the Group of Seven (G7) advanced economies in dealing with the Ukraine situation, while carefully watching how it could affect its economy, Finance Minister Shunichi Suzuki said on Tuesday (Feb 22).

 Suzuki also told reporters after a cabinet meeting that he would closely watch any impact from rising interest rates in western countries on Japan's economy.